DesignSafe-CI/app-templates/README.md

-# app-templates
+# App-Templates

-App templates for easier app development
+Applications on desginsafe are defined using json file and launched using wrapper shell script file.
+This repo consists of templates for HPC, Docker, Vnc, cli, HTML apps.